-Sumitomo Metal Mining has devised a strategy for risk management of an identified risk by either (i) mitigation of the risk while continuing to trade, (ii) mitigation of the risk while suspending trade or (iii) disengagement from the risk.
+Sumitomo Metal Mining has devised a strategy for risk management of an identified risk by either (i)Terminate relationship, (ii)Suspend relationship, (iii)Continue relationship with improvement plan.

 We have devised a strategy for risk management of an identified risk.
 In our management system, where a management strategy of risk mitigation is undertaken, we are determined to take measurable steps of monitoring performance, and periodic reassessment of risk and regular reporting to the Responsible Mineral Procurement Working Group.